cc5212/2020-lastfm-popularity/README.md

 # 2020-lastfm-popularity
-Analysis of popularity according to scrobbles in lastfm using Apache Spark [Joaquín Larraín, Vicente Rojas, Roberto Tapia.
+Analysis of popularity according to scrobbles in [**last.fm**](https://www.last.fm) using Apache Spark [Joaquín Larraín, Vicente Rojas, Roberto Tapia.
 Group 6]

 # Overview

-The main goal of the project is to analize data from lastfm to answer questions about popularity of artists and tags.
+The main goal of the project is to analize data from last.fm to answer questions about popularity of artists and tags.
 Particularly, the questions that we studied and answered are:
 * Which tags are the most popular?
 * Given a tag, who are the most popular artists that have said tag?
 * Which tags have a higher standard deviation in the popularity of their artists

 # Data
-Every row in the dataset contains information about a specific artist: id, country, tags, amount of listeners and number of scrobbles, this last one is of particular importance, as it is the amount of times that lastfm users have listened to that artist's track.
+Every row in the dataset contains information about a specific artist: id, country, tags, amount of listeners and number of scrobbles.
+This last one is of particular importance, as it is the amount of times that last.fm users have listened to that artist's track.
 For this reason, scrobbles were used in this project as a measure of an artist's popularity.
+Scrobbles were picked over listeners due to scrobbles showing overall popularity or appeal of an artist, so if two tags have the same amount of listeners, but one has more scrobbles than the other, it shows that the second artist has a better appeal into their audience, who listen to their music more frequently.

 The dataset used in the project is available in csv format [here](https://www.kaggle.com/pieca111/music-artists-popularity), it has a size of approximately 196 MB and it consists of over 1.4 million artists.

 # Methods
 To answered the questions presented in the overview we used PySpark, mainly because it allowed us to easily implement the tools we needed, like filters, maps, reductions and aggregations.